Knowledge Base | Level Beast

 +

 Yes — TradingView allows you to set price alerts manually at any level on your chart.
-Here's how to do it efficiently:

 1. Right-click on any level line on your chart.